 Each S-102 dataset must only have a single extent as it is a coverage feature.

 Datasets with the same maximum display scale may overlap, however the set of all extents must not overlap.
-This rule applies even if several producers are involved.
 There must be no overlapping data of the same maximum display scale, except at the agreed adjoining national data limits, where, it is difficult to achieve a perfect join, a buffer to be agreed to by the national authorities may be used in this situation.

 In order to facilitate the efficient processing of S-102 data the geographic coverage of a given maximum display scale may be split into multiple datasets.

-The discovery or exchange metadata of a dataset must list all extents or the Data Coverage features contained within that dataset and their assigned scale attributions.

 4.7 Dataset Loading and Unloading